 Watch the video!

-Roundtable on Science and Technology for Sustainability Established in 2003, the STS Roundtable provides a forum for sharing views, information, and analysis related to harnessing science and technology for sustainability.
-Members of the Roundtable include senior decision-makers from government, industry, academia, and non-profit organizations who deal with issues of sustainable development, and who are in a position to mobilize new strategies for sustainability.
+Roundtable on Science and Technology for Sustainability Established in 2002, the STS Roundtable provides a high-level forum for sharing views, information, and analysis related to harnessing science and technology for sustainability, and then catalyzing follow-on advisory Academy work.
+Members of the Roundtable include leading experts from research institutions as well as senior decision-makers from government and industry who deal with issues of sustainable development, and who are in a position to mobilize new strategies and resources for sustainability.
+In 2013-2014, one activity of the Roundtable is contributing to the emerging dialogue on the energy-water nexus.

 Network for Emerging Leaders in Sustainability (NELS) Launched in 2008, NELS is an event series for early career professionals from federal and local agencies, the National Research Council, NGOs, private sector and foundations, in the Washington DC area.
 The Network includes leaders with diverse backgrounds and expertise, from natural resource management to energy policy to public health.
 Through NELS, these emerging leaders foster relationships that enable them to more effectively bring about a sustainable future.